Psychoanalysis

 • Structural: This is the well-known division of the psyche into the id, ego, and superego each with distinct functions and characteristics.

-• Developmental Model: This refers to Freud's stages of psychosexual development (oral, anal, phallic, latency, and genital stages), which he thought to play a role in the formation of personality and psychological issues.
+• Developmental Model: This refers to Freud's stages of psychosexual development (oral, anal, phallic, latency, and genital stages), which he thought to play a role in the formation of personality and mental health issues.

 • Adaptive: The adaptive view is concerned with the way a person interacts with the outside world and maintains equilibrium.